manthan89-py/Plant-Disease-Detection/README.md

 * This Project is now open source.
 * All the developers who are intrested they can contribute in this project.
 * Yo can make UI better , make Deep learning model more powerful , add informative markdown file in section...
+* If you will change Deep learning make sure you upload updated markdown file (.md) , .pdf and .ipynb in particular section.
 * Make sure your code is working.
 It will not have any type or error.
 * You have to fork this project then make a pull request after you testing will successful.
 * How to make pull request : https://opensource.com/article/19/7/create-pull-request-github